ctnadovich/ebrevet/README.md

 on your paper brevet card as proof of passage, particularly if you see orange dots indicating that your proof of passage hasn't been uploaded and backed up at the Club/Region.
-Should something happen to your phone (eg dead battery) writing down the check in signature code is proof you were at the control at the required time.
+Should something happen to your phone, writing down the check in signature code is proof you were at the control at the required time.

 <img src="https://parando.org/ebrevet/v19/ScreenShots/check_in_code.png" width=33%/>